Createdd/Writing/articles/ECommerceShopIntro.md

 In my opinion estimated growth is an important factor for choosing your platform.

-As the Jeremy Wong argues in his [article](http://www.websitebuilderexpert.com/best-ecommerce-software/):
+As Jeremy Wong argues in his [article](http://www.websitebuilderexpert.com/best-ecommerce-software/):

 >But what if your business starts to grow?
 Sales volumes are up, new product creations are being demanded from our shoppers, and you now have a lot less time to deal with a lot of operational and administrative issues.
 This is where picking a good ecommerce software with a strong platform will help save your sanity!